 Every business owner has to do a fair amount of writing, and that’s where QuillBot comes in; it’s a paraphrasing tool that will rewrite and restructure sentences and also offers a drop-down thesaurus when you click on any word, explains COO Rohan Gupta.
 “It really expedites the writing process for anyone who writes a lot.
 For business people, it can refresh your writing and make your sentence structures more diverse.”

-Say goodbye to handwritten time cards or time sheets and handle payroll in in a snap when your employees track their time with TSheets, your team can use any device they already like (including a landline) and it even has a built-in GPS that can help you route employees.
-And you’ll extra love it because it syncs with QuickBooks.
-And speaking of QuickBooks, we would be remiss not to mention one last app (we’ll call this a baker’s dozen) that will streamline every part of your accounting…and get you paid faster and easier to boot.
+Say goodbye to handwritten timesheets and save time when your employees track their time with QuickBooks Time.
+Your team can use any mobile, computer or tablet to track time and you can see who’s working and where using the QuickBooks Time map.
+QuickBooks Time works with your accounting software for streamlined payroll and billing.
+And speaking of QuickBooks, we would be remiss not to mention one last app (we’ll call this a baker’s dozen) that will streamline every part of your accounting…and get you paid faster and easier.
 Check out QuickBooks and find out how you can eliminate pesky accounting tasks once and for all.